JohnInTheGarage/Noticeboard/README.md

 # Noticeboard

+Dec 2022 - Changed Xmas lights to use MQTT instead of HTTP requests as its a lighter workload for the Pi 2 that controls the relays for the lights.
+Also adjusted the calendar's list of events to include next month's events.
+Previously, in the last days of this month we have no idea what's coming up soon.

 Sept 2022 - Updated to include showing Astronomy Picture of the Day images (APOD) during evening hours.

 This is a project for a Raspberry Pi (with Arm7 cpu or better) and the official 7-inch touch-screen display.
 It hangs on the wall in my hallway so it can be seen regularly.